 - Vehicle-specific repair reports.
 (FREE)

 - Check emission inspection and smog test status.

 Average Cost: $25

-The least expensive alternative is also one of the most popular OBD2 Bluetooth adapters.
-It will allow you to read both generic and manufacturer specific trouble codes.
-The adapter does come with a software but many users prefer to use this with the Torque App.
+The least expensive alternative is one of the most popular OBD2 Bluetooth adapters.
+It will allow you to read both generic and manufacturer-specific trouble codes.
+The adapter does come with the software, but many users prefer to use this with the Torque App.
 Why?
-This adapter becomes a very powerful tool when combined with Torque Pro app which you can get from the Play Store.
+This adapter becomes a powerful tool combined with the Torque Pro app, which you can get from the Play Store.

-There are a lot of fake adapters out there that try to copy BAFX Bluetooth adapter so be careful.
-The fake adapters have comparability issues and bluetooth problems so stay away from them.
-You can get the authentic adapter on Amazon, see here.
+There are a lot of fake adapters out there that try to copy the BAFX Bluetooth adapter, so be careful.
+The fake adapters have comparability and Bluetooth problems, so stay away from them.
+You can get the authentic adapter on Amazon; see here.